top of page

 Including case studies and questions for reflection, this is vital reading for practitioners wanting to develop a nurturing and loving pedagogy that places the child at the centre of their practice.

-I have recently written an article on Loving Pedagogy in the Spring 2022 edition of Early Education Journal.
+I wrote an article on Loving Pedagogy in the Spring, 2022 edition of Early Education Journal.
 For Early Education site members or those wishing to sign up, I have included a link here

 Loving is organised into five languages